 We explore many and varied routes towards this objective, examining the issue from the point of view of what differentiates professional writing from the hobbyist form; what motivates and drives the professional writer?

 5. Overview of the Publishing Process

-It has resulted in the biggest shake-up of the publishing world in generations.
+e-Publishing has resulted in the biggest shake-up of the publishing world in generations.
 It has done this by making publishing immensely attractive and viable to authors and writers of all backgrounds, genres, specialisms and talents.
 It also puts the author in control.
-That which was previously unattainable, is now quite within the grasp of the author who is willing to invest the time, patience, effort.
-Money too can aid your efforts but only if it is spent right.
-But how much about the e-book phenomenon do we really understand?
-What are the long-terms implications for publishing?
-What is different about e-publishing over the traditional printed form?
-How should authors and writers adapt to survive the changes?
-Most importantly, we tell you how to get started.
+That which was previously unattainable is now quite within the grasp of the author who is willing to invest the time, patience, effort.
+Money too can aid your efforts but, only if it is spent right.

 8. Building and Managing your Web Presence